ahmedsaheed/website/data/second-brain/letter-to-myself.md

 This letter goes from my current self to my future self.
 I am currently writing from a dining table after having a hot bowl of noodles while listening to a chakra meditation sound.
 You might someday be reading this at a different place, in a different time doing absoluetly something else.

-I haven't writing such a letter like this throughout my existence, but i'd try to make it organic as possible.
+I haven't written such a letter like this throughout my existence, but i'd try to make it organic as possible.

 ![](https://i.pinimg.com/originals/58/aa/64/58aa641cfe646b0c17972ccc5c312989.jpg)